-The Macroscopy and Carving course aimed at Pathological Anatomy technicians proposes a comprehensive training in this area of Pathology in which the technicians acquire more and more responsibility and many even exclusive dedication.
+The Macroscopy and Carving course aimed at Anatomical Pathology technicians proposes a comprehensive training in this area of Pathology in which technicians acquire more and more responsibility and many even exclusive dedication.

-Macroscopy begins the pathological diagnosis process.
-It is the basis that allows the selection and identification of lesions and abnormal processes that microscopy and additional techniques will complement until the diagnosis and final report.
+Macroscopy initiates the process of pathological diagnosis.
+It is the basis that allows selecting and identifying the lesions and abnormal processes that microscopy and additional techniques will complement until the diagnosis and the final report.

-It is a fundamental part of pathological anatomy, the first that was historically developed and something that maintains its essence apart from new technological advances that modulate other areas of pathology.
+It is a fundamental part of pathological anatomy, the first to be developed historically and something that maintains its essence apart from new technological advances that modulate other areas of pathology.

-The course is taught almost exclusively by Pathological Anatomy Technicians.
-All have extensive experience in carving, which in some cases exceeds 15 years.
+The course is taught almost exclusively by Anatomical Pathology Technicians.
+They all have extensive experience in carving, which in some cases exceeds 15 years.
 They come from different hospitals, which allows integrating the general standards of carving to the particularities that are defined in each hospital.
-The course has a global vision and all surgical parts and varieties of biopsies are studied, with the idea that even the most complex lesions and parts can be learned by technicians and done with full responsibility, having adequate training and experience.
+The course has a global vision and all surgical forceps and biopsy varieties are studied, with the idea that even the most complex lesions and pieces can be learned by technicians and do so with full responsibility, having adequate training and experience.

-The approach is essentially practical and together with general notions of each topic, numerous videos are incorporated that reproduce real cases, and facilitate following the entire carving process in detail.
+The approach is essentially practical and along with general notions of each subject, numerous videos are incorporated that reproduce real cases, and make it easy to follow the entire carving process in detail.
 The course places special emphasis on photography techniques that allow the registration of all cases, simplify the review in complex cases and provide an excellent way of quality control, if as better the traceability of the samples.

-The incorporation of technicians to carving is something relatively recent and that is being implemented not only in our country but also in the European environment and in the rest of the developed world.
+The incorporation of carving technicians is something relatively recent and is being implemented not only in our country but also in Europe and in the rest of the developed world.

-Therefore we think that the course offers good prospects for an easier job integration, and we trust that you will like it.
+Therefore we think that the course offers good prospects for an easier labor integration, and we trust that it will be to your liking.

-* Continuing education credits are not valid for resident physicians.
+*Continuing education credits are not valid for medical residents.